-The Thailand Ministry of Public Health-United States (U.S.) Centers for Disease Control (CDC) collaboration (TUC) Silom Community Clinic in Bangkok, Thailand for MSM, and Emavundleni Centre, The Desmond Tutu HIV Foundation in Cape Town, South Africa for WSM.
+The Thailand Ministry of Public Health-United States (U.S.) Centers for Disease Control (CDC) collaboration (TUC) Silom Community Clinic in Bangkok, Thailand and the Harlem Prevention Center in New York, USA for MSM/TGW, and Emavundleni Centre, The Desmond Tutu HIV Foundation in Cape Town, South Africa for WSM.